-Responsibility for rights of way rests with the four Local Highway Authorities (LHAs).
-The LHAs each produce plans which provide a framework for improvements to the access network in their area.
-The plans take different approaches, but there are a number of commonalities in their aspirations e.g. Encouraging people to walk, cycle and use public transport as a sustainable means of transport and reducing the dependency on cars; improving access for all; improving cycling and PROW networks and inserting missing links; providing
+Responsibility for rights of way rests with the four Local Highway Authorities (LHAs)84.
+The LHAs each produce plans85 which provide a framework for improvements to the access network in their area.
+The plans take different approaches, but there are a number of commonalities in their aspirations e.g. Encouraging people to walk, cycle and use public transport as a sustainable means of transport and reducing the dependency on cars; improving access for all; improving cycling and PRoW networks and inserting missing links; providing better signage; improving safety and removing barriers to access.

-Across the green infrastructure Framework area the Public Rights of Way (PROW) network is managed by four local highway authorities (LHAs).
-The National Park has the longest PROW network of all the National Parks in the UK and includes the South Downs Way National Trail.
+Across the green infrastructure Framework area the Public Rights of Way (PRoW) network is managed by four local highway authorities (LHAs).
+The National Park has the longest PRoW network of all the National Parks in the UK and includes the South Downs Way National Trail.
 This is the National Park's most significant recreational resource, and is the primary means by which people access and enjoy the National Park.
 A Joint Accord between the National Park Authority and the four LHAs provides a co-ordinated approach to management.